 This manages incoming session traffic, services cached document tiles, and spawns LibreOfficeKit client instances, setting up heavily locked down chroot jails for them.
 The code for this piece lives in loolwsd/ inside online.git.

 Clearly on its own CODE is not terribly useful – so make sure you integrate it with your preferred FSS cf. above.
 The FSS implements a protocol such as WOPI to serve your document data, and integrate with its existing authentication mechanism.

 There are a number of known issues that are hard for us to fix in CODE.
-These include copy & paste – while we can provide rich eg. RTF content for selections from the server to the browser, existing browser APIS are extraordinarily unpleasant (to the point of un-usability) for copy/pasting rich content – as such, we do plain text copy/paste.
+These include external copy & paste – while we can provide rich eg. RTF content for selections from the server to the browser, existing browser APIS are extraordinarily unpleasant (to the point of un-usability) for copy/pasting rich content – as such, we do plain text copy and rich text paste.